-The primary elements of marathon training are base mileage, long runs, speedwork (if desired) and rest.
+The primary elements of marathon training are:

 Your next step is to build up to a weekly long run.
 This should be done once every 7–10 days, extending the long run by a mile or two each week.
 Every 3 weeks, scale it back by a few miles so as not to overtax your body and risk injury.
 For example, you might run 12 miles one weekend, 13 miles the next, then 14 miles, and then 12 again before moving on to 15 on the fifth weekend.

+Max distance: Most marathon training plans usually peak at a long run of 20 miles.
 So where do those last 6 miles come from on race day?
-With proper training, your body will take advantage of the peak shape your body will be in, the rest you offer it during a tapering period, the adrenaline and crowd support of race day – to carry you across the finish line.
+With proper training, your body will take advantage of the peak shape your body will be in, the rest you offer it during a tapering period, and the adrenaline and crowd support of race day.

-Intervals are a set of repetitions of a specific, short distance, run at a substantially faster pace than usual, with recovery jogs in-between.
+Intervals are a set of repetitions of a specific, short distance, run at a substantially faster pace than usual, with recovery jogs in between.
 For example, you might run 4 X 1-mile repeats at a hard pace, with 5 minutes of slow jogging or even walking between the mile repeats.